kshitizShri929/Bash-Scripting-Programming/Document.md

 #### Step 1.Writing a Bash Script

 Open a text editor (nano, vim or vi) and create a new file.
-Let's call it filename.sh , Here's a simple example script:
+Let's call it filename.sh, Here's a simple example script:

 ```bash